Investment Property For Sale

 So how do you research to verify it’s in a good area and not about to be condemned or stripped of all the copper?
 The easiest and best way is to call up a local real estate agent in the area.
 With the internet, it’s so easy to find people.
 You’ll want one that’s been around for awhile because war-zones change.
 What was a war-zone 20 years ago, may not be today and vise-versa.
 Call them up, give them the address, ask them about the neighborhood or zip code, what it’s like and if they’d feel comfortable buying an investment property in that area.
 That’s the easiest, quickest and safest way to do your homework.
 LinkedIn is a fantastic way to find a real estate agent in the area.
 You’ll probably find several dozen, so get more than one opinion.

 Sold Price: $131,000

 Yearly Cashflow: $15,000

 Investment Property Expenses

 And yes, you can use your IRA or 401k to invest in real estate.
 There is a specific way to do it, but yes, the goal with any retirement account is to have enough money in it to sustain a comfortable lifestyle after you stop working.
-With everything that has happened lately, many saw their 401k’s cut in half.
-And some even worse than that.
-Many had to start working again.
-So a lot of people are now using their IRA’s and 401k’s to invest in real estate.
+With everything that has been happening in the country, many are diversifying their portfolios.
+A lot of people are now using their IRA’s and 401k’s to invest in real estate as well.

 ‘Don’t Wait to Buy Real Estate, Buy Real Estate and Wait’ – T. Harv Eker